 Chair, UNH Foundation Board

 Christine Carberry is a biopharmaceutical leader with the unique ability to transform strategy into results through the power of collaboration.
-She joined Keryx Biopharmaceutical in the beginning of 2017 as the Chief Operating Officer.
-In her leadership role she serves on the Executive Committee while leading initiatives in cross-functional integration, operational excellence, and program management.
-She heads the Manufacturing, Technical Operations, Quality,and Regulatory functions.
+She joined Keryx Biopharmaceutical at the beginning of 2017 as the Chief Operating Officer.
+In her leadership role, she serves on the Executive Committee while leading initiatives in cross-functional integration, operational excellence, and program management.
+She heads the Manufacturing, Technical Operations, Quality, and Regulatory functions.

 Prior to Keryx, she served as a Senior Vice President at FORUM Pharmaceuticals.
 At FORUM, She established the Program Alliance Management cross-functional matrix to integrate across the entire organization.
 She also led the CMC, Supply Chain, and Quality functions.

 At Biogen for over 25 years, Christine held positions of increasing responsibility as the company advanced from a biotechnology pioneer to an internationally recognized Fortune 500 company.

 Christine is a Certified Strategic Alliance Professional (CSAP).
 She holds an M.S. in innovation and technology management from Boston University, Certificates in Management and Biotechnology Strategy from Harvard University, and a B.S. in biochemistry from the University of New Hampshire.

 Jeffery Coombs ’81